Solar eclipse of April 17, 1912: Observations

-During a hybrid solar eclipse, the apex of the moon's umbral cone was very close to the Earth's surface, and the magnitude was very large.
-The edges of the moon and the sun were very close to each other as seen from the Earth in both the total and annular portion of the path.
-A series of Baily's beads on the lunar limb provided an excellent opportunity to measure the size and shape of the Earth, as well as the mountains and valleys on the lunar limb.
-Measurements were made in Europe to locate precisely the limits of the umbral shadow by spreading people every 100 metres along a straight road.
+During a hybrid solar eclipse, the apex of the moon's umbral cone is very close to the Earth's surface, and the magnitude is very large.
+The edges of the moon and the sun are very close to each other as seen from the Earth in both the total and annular portion of the path.
+A series of Baily's beads on the lunar limb provide an excellent opportunity to measure the size and shape of the Earth, as well as the mountains and valleys on the lunar limb.
+Measurements were made in Europe during this eclipse to locate precisely the limits of the umbral shadow by spreading people every 100 metres along a straight road.

 The hybrid solar eclipse of April 28, 1930, also belonging to Solar Saros 137, also occurred with a magnitude close to 1.
 Similar observations were made near Camptonville, California.
 Such observations were also made during two later annular solar eclipses of May 9, 1948 in Rebun Island, Japan and May 20, 1966 in Greece and Turkey, also belonging to the same solar Saros cycle.
 Similar measurements were also done in New York City during the total solar eclipse of January 24, 1925, which did not belong to the same Saros cycle 137 had a magnitude much larger than 1.